Wilms tumor, also known as nephroblastoma, is a malignant pediatric renal tumor.

-On gross inspection, these tumours are usually well circumscribed or macrolobulated.
-Haemorrhage and central necrosis are common findings 10.
+On gross inspection, these tumors are usually well circumscribed or macrolobulated.
+Hemorrhage and central necrosis are common findings 10.

-Wilms tumours are usually large heterogeneous solid masses which displace adjacent structures.
+Wilms tumors are usually large heterogeneous solid masses which displace adjacent structures.
 Occasionally they may be mostly cystic.

 Metastases are most commonly to lung (85%), liver and local lymph nodes 1.
-Similar to renal cell carcinoma tumour thrombus into the renal vein, IVC and right atrium are also characteristic of advanced disease.
-See also: Wilms tumour staging.
+Similar to renal cell carcinoma tumor thrombus into the renal vein, IVC and right atrium are also characteristic of advanced disease.
+See also: Wilms tumor staging.

 Abdominal x-ray typically reveals a large soft tissue opacity displacing bowel.
 This is only relevant if found incidentally since a radiograph should never be used for the assessment of an abdominal mass.
 The only exception would be a resource-poor setting where an abdominal radiograph is the only imaging modality available.

 Ultrasound is a very useful examination and in almost every situation will be the primary investigation of choice.
 It is helpful to localise the mass to kidney and also distinguish from other causes of renal masses (e.g. hydronephrosis).
-Although many of the features seen on CT/MRI can also be identified on US, the former are required to adequately stage the disease, and is established in protocols for Wilms tumour staging in North America and Europe 9 .
+Although many of the features seen on CT/MRI can also be identified on US, the former are required to adequately stage the disease, and is established in protocols for Wilms tumor staging in North America and Europe 9.

-Doppler examination can be performed to examine the renal vein and IVC to assess for the presence of tumour thrombus.
+Doppler examination can be performed to examine the renal vein and IVC to assess for the presence of tumor thrombus.

 Where MRI is available it is the investigation of choice for staging since it does not involve ionising radiation.
-It is also the most accurate modality in assessing for IVC involvement 1 where protocols have been optimised.
-These tumours appear heterogeneous on all sequences and frequently contain blood products.
+It is also the most accurate modality in assessing for IVC involvement 1 where protocols have been optimized.
+These tumors appear heterogeneous on all sequences and frequently contain blood products.